davidizzle/GSoC-Dagger.jl-Blog/README.md

 end
 ```

-The main trouble I ran into when deploying this inference model with Dagger streaming was the one-step lag needed when passing the `batch` variable to the YOLOv3-tiny model, which presumably feeds from previous images.
+The main trouble I ran into when deploying this inference model with Dagger streaming was the one-step lag needed when passing the `batch` variable to the YOLOv3-tiny model, which presumably feeds on previous images.
 I have shown this in the diagram below — while the DAG itself does not include a lot of nodes and edges, it does include the one-step lag represented by the $z^{-1}$ arrow.

 <p align="center">